 But that's the problem, according to Vargas.
 For him home is not where he came from.
 America is his home and he can't imagine living anywhere else.

 That was back in 2011.
-Now, with Pantangco attending Vargas' alma mater, San Francisco State, she said she is excited to see the finished documentary.
+Now Pantangco is attending University of San Francisco State and she said she is excited to see the finished documentary.
 "It's kind of coming together now," said Pantangco, who plans to be at the D.C. premier.

 Since Vargas first visited the Oracle, Pantangco, who is also Filipino, said she has become a part of the journalist's "Mountain View family."
 And while she is an American citizen, she said she knows people who have faced the same struggles Vargas has.